This is the multi-page printable view of this section. Click here to print.

 Table.
 Firewall-related settings in Kubernetes annotations

-service.beta.kubernetes.io/scp-load-balancer-security-group-idAll-UUID92d84b44-ee71-493d-9782-3a90481ce5f3Automatically adds rules to the Security Group corresponding to the specified ID
+service.beta.kubernetes.io/scp-load-balancer-security-group-idAll-UUID92d84b44-ee71-493d-9782-3a90481ce5f3Automatically add rules to the Security Group corresponding to the specified ID

-• If having too many Security Group rules is burdensome, you can alternatively add Security Group rules manually without using this annotation.
-For example, you can set the target address to the Load Balancer’s Source NAT IP and health check IP, and add a Security Group rule that allows ports in the NodePort range (30000-32767).
+• If having too many Security Group rules is a burden, as an alternative, you can manually add Security Group rules without using this annotation.
+For example, you can add Security Group rules with the destination address as the Load Balancer’s Source NAT IP and health check IP, and the allowed port as the NodePort range (30000-32767).

-• Multiple entries can be added separated by commas.
-(Example: ddc25ad8-6d3f-4242-8c86-2a059212ddc6,26ab7fe1-b3ea-4aa9-9e9d-35a7c237904e)
+• Can add multiple separated by commas. (example: ddc25ad8-6d3f-4242-8c86-2a059212ddc6,26ab7fe1-b3ea-4aa9-9e9d-35a7c237904e)

-service.beta.kubernetes.io/scp-load-balancer-security-group-nameAll-stringsecurity-group-1Automatically adds rules to the Security Group corresponding to the specified Name
+service.beta.kubernetes.io/scp-load-balancer-security-group-nameAll-Stringsecurity-group-1Automatically add rules to the Security Group corresponding to the specified Name

-• If having too many Security Group rules is burdensome, you can alternatively add Security Group rules manually without using this annotation.
-For example, you can set the target address to the Load Balancer’s Source NAT IP and health check IP, and add a Security Group rule that allows ports in the NodePort range (30000-32767).
+• If having too many Security Group rules is a burden, as an alternative, you can manually add Security Group rules without using this annotation.
+For example, you can add Security Group rules with the destination address as the Load Balancer’s Source NAT IP and health check IP, and the allowed port as the NodePort range (30000-32767).

-• Multiple can be added separated by commas (e.g., security-group-1,security-group-2)
+• Can add multiple separated by commas (example: security-group-1,security-group-2)

 Table.
-Security Group related settings in Kubernetes annotations
+Security Group-related settings in Kubernetes annotations

-service.beta.kubernetes.io/scp-load-balancer-layer-typeAllL4L4, L7L4Specify the service type of the Load Balancer
+service.beta.kubernetes.io/scp-load-balancer-layer-typeAllL4L4, L7L4Specify the Load Balancer service category

-service.beta.kubernetes.io/scp-load-balancer-subnet-idAll-ID7f05eda5e1cf4a45971227c57a6d60faSpecify the Service Subnet of the Load Balancer
+service.beta.kubernetes.io/scp-load-balancer-subnet-idAll-ID7f05eda5e1cf4a45971227c57a6d60faSpecify the Load Balancer Service Subnet

 • If this annotation is not specified, the cluster’s Subnet is used.

-service.beta.kubernetes.io/scp-load-balancer-service-ipAll-IP address192.168.10.7Specify the Service IP of the Load Balancer
+service.beta.kubernetes.io/scp-load-balancer-service-ipAll-IP Address192.168.10.7Specify the Load Balancer Service IP

-• If this annotation is set to true and service.beta.kubernetes.io/scp-load-balancer-public-ip-id is not specified, an IP is automatically assigned.
+• If this annotation is set to true and service.beta.kubernetes.io/scp-load-balancer-public-ip-id is not specified, IP is automatically assigned.

 • If this annotation is set to true and service.beta.kubernetes.io/scp-load-balancer-public-ip-id is specified, the Public IP corresponding to the specified ID is applied.

-service.beta.kubernetes.io/scp-load-balancer-public-ip-idAll-ID4119894bd9614cef83db6f8dda667a20Specify the ID of the Public IP to be used as the Load Balancer’s Public NAT IP
+service.beta.kubernetes.io/scp-load-balancer-public-ip-idAll-ID4119894bd9614cef83db6f8dda667a20Specify the ID of the Public IP to use as the Load Balancer Public NAT IP

 • If service.beta.kubernetes.io/scp-load-balancer-public-ip-enabled is not set to true, this annotation is ignored.